jarng/isplash/README.md

 ## Limitations

-The current UnSplash API limits the number of results to 30 per page.
+- The current UnSplash API limits the number of results to 30 per page.
+- No responsive due to time limitation (school work) on my end
+- Topics could have been broader

 ## Tech-stack